PizzaBox/imageOnSave/Adobe/README.md

 3. Restart Photoshop (if it's open)

 ### Note
-I do not claim no ownership of these script/assets.
+I do not claim any ownership of these scripts/assets.
 They belong to Adobe.
 These files are supposed to be installed by default.